microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 center can use AI to quickly analyze call logs and analytics to identify areas for improvement.

-This accelerator allows customers to quickly deploy an integrated platform and immediately start extracting insights from customer or employees\' conversations.

 [![Click here to view live demo](/images/readMe/Demo_Button.png)](https://conversational-knowledge-mining.azurewebsites.net/)

 **Key features:**